Best WordPress hosting

 There are also lots of expensive managed WordPress packages out there, with many providers charging a premium for advanced features like malware protection or server optimization, which can be difficult to verify.
 In most cases, web hosts tend to offer a limited number of WordPress plans, and many providers will market their plans in such a way as to guide a user’s decisions.

 For example, it’s common to find in any list of plans one that lacks power, one that is clearly overpriced, and one in the middle marketed as a special deal.
 This last one is the plan the providers want you to purchase.
-Opting for a mid-range plan does make the decision process easier, but as your site continues to grow, it could limit your options for upgrades
+Opting for a mid-range plan does make the decision process easier, but could limit your options for upgrades

-With so many low-level details to consider, it might seem a little complicated finding and deciding on the best WordPress hosting package for your blog.
+With so many low-level details to consider, it might seem a little complicated to find and decide on the best WordPress hosting package for your blog.
 But it needn’t be.
 As long as you don’t require any specific functionality, choosing a well-known, reliable provider and taking its mid-range plan will be more than sufficient for your needs.

 How to choose a managed WordPress hosting plan